 How should I structure my Roth IRA beneficiary designation?

 In general, Roth IRA beneficiary designations are subject to similar considerations expressed in the answer to the preceding question, though the disposition of a Roth IRA is particularly well-suited for payment to much younger beneficiaries who can ‘stretch’ their receipt of the funds over their life expectancies (to maximize the time in the tax-free environment).
 Moreover, a Roth IRA probably should not be left to a charity, whereas a traditional IRA should indeed be thought of as a favored source of a charitable bequest (to avoid the otherwise applicable income tax and possible estate tax on the IRA at death).

 What is the recommended style to hold joint accounts?
 TIC, JTWROS, POD/TOD?

 TIC (“tenants-in-common”) is the estate planner’s favored account style in general, given that it does not attempt to dispose of the account funds at death.
 The issue with the other listed options (JTWROS, POD/TOD, aka, “joint tenants with rights of survivorship,” “pay on death” or “transfer on death”) is that these accounts will pass by operation of law to the survivor so named, whereas the estate plan may well not intend the estate to pass to the survivor.
 In other words, sometimes the account holder does not realize that the account will pass to someone other than as provided in his or her Will.
 Unexpected tax consequences can also result due to lack of the account’s coordination with the overall estate plan.
-TIC avoids these problems, because it results in the share of the deceased account holder passing via his or her Will.
+TIC accounts avoid these problems, because they result in the share of the deceased account holder passing via his or her Will.
 Many people are under the mistaken impression that these alternate account styles will help provide easy access to the account without the burden of probate, but access to a TIC account is generally gained by the executor within two weeks of filing the Will in court for probate.

 Are family limited partnerships useful for non-tax purposes?